18F/ux-guide/_pages/research/do.md

 - The research complies with The Privacy Act of 1974 (see [Privacy]({{site.baseurl}}/research/privacy))
 - The research complies with The Antideficiency Act (see [Legal]({{site.baseurl}}/research/legal))

-Copy and customize [this example design research participant agreement](https://methods.18f.gov/participant-agreement/) ([Google Docs version of template](https://docs.google.com/document/d/16qg58Hn92UlXLsi-2taizi7qe5mvQ3LMSkcvyHk8Bdo/edit) or [Google form version](https://docs.google.com/forms/d/13ra4T0BVWbjSPBfOuNj8zVclU5J4TquX_tFbHUQWUpc/edit)) to reflect your research design.
+Copy and customize [this example design research participant agreement](https://methods.18f.gov/participant-agreement/) ([Google Docs version of template](https://docs.google.com/document/d/16qg58Hn92UlXLsi-2taizi7qe5mvQ3LMSkcvyHk8Bdo/edit) ([Spanish version of design research participant agreement](https://github.com/18F/ux-guide/blob/master/_pages/resources/participant-agreement-spanish.md)) or [Google form version](https://docs.google.com/forms/d/13ra4T0BVWbjSPBfOuNj8zVclU5J4TquX_tFbHUQWUpc/edit)) to reflect your research design.
 This is the agreement you'll ask participants to sign before they participate.

 Correspond with participants ahead of time to explain things that might otherwise get lost in the agreement-signing process.
 In the event that a participant has not signed an agreement ahead of the interview, obtain their verbal consent.
 In order to give their informed consent, participants need to understand: